hpe-dev-incubator/hpe-dev-portal/content/blog/ilorest-as-a-pypi-package.md

 }
 </style>

+Good news!!!
 The HPE iLOrest tool has been repackaged into both source and binary distributions and is now available on [PyPI](https://pypi.org/project/ilorest/).
 This means it can be easily utilized on any operating system that has Python 3 installed.
 The intention is for the PyPI package to replace the existing builds for macOS, Debian and Ubuntu distributions of HPE iLOrest.

 Here are the steps to install HPE iLOrest from [PyPI](https://pypi.org/project/ilorest/):